 - Date, time, location, and specific test engineer.

 - Reference to the test standard and any deviations from the procedure.

 - A description of the test specimen in sufficient detail for proper identification.

 - An identification of the purpose of the test.

 - An identification of the apparatus used to complete the testing.
 This would include the angle of incline, when appropriate.
-The instrumentation used to include information on the last calibration.
+The instrumentation used includes information on the last calibration.
 Details of any modification to either the test apparatus or instrumentation.

-- The method of conditioning the container prior to testing.
+- The method of conditioning the container before testing.